 Most B vitamins, with the exception of B12, are not stored in the body; so they must be acquired daily from the diet in order to maintain optimal health.
 They are found in rich supply in whole, unprocessed foods and lacking in foods that have been refined and processed.
 A typical Western diet, low in wholefoods and high in refined alternatives is commonly low in these important nutrients.

-Many people will struggle to consume optimal daily amounts of B vitamins and that’s where a high quality multivitamin and mineral can help to bridge the gap.
-A bit like a health insurance policy, a multivitamin and mineral can be something to fall back on when your diet hasn’t quite hit the mark.
+Many people will struggle to consume optimal daily amounts of B vitamins and that’s where a high-quality multivitamin and mineral can help to bridge the gap.
+A bit like a health insurance policy, a multivitamin & mineral can be something to fall back on when your diet hasn’t quite hit the mark.

 You don’t need to look very far to find a multivitamin & mineral; they’re everywhere from discount stores to supermarkets to high street chemists.
 However if you’re looking for something that’s actually going to benefit your health, it’s worth looking a bit further, especially if you want to optimize your intake of B vitamins.